Fertilizer: Microbiological considerations

 Ammonia-oxidizing bacteria (AOB), such as species of Nitrosomonas, oxidize ammonia (NH3) to nitrite (NO2-), a process termed nitrification.
-Nitrite-oxidizing bacteria, especially Nitrobacter, oxidize nitrite (NO2-) to nitrate (NO3-), which is extremely soluble and mobile and is a major cause of eutrophication and algal bloom.
+Nitrite-oxidizing bacteria, especially Nitrobacter, oxidize nitrite (NO2-) to nitrate (NO3-), which is extremely soluble and mobile, being leached easily to groundwater then to rivers then to the sea, and is a major cause of eutrophication and algal blooms in rivers, lakes and sea shores.

 Classification

 Fertilizers are classified in several ways.
-They are classified according to whether they provide a single nutrient (e.g., K, P, or N), in which case they are classified as "straight fertilizers".
-"Multinutrient fertilizers" (or "complex fertilizers") provide two or more nutrients, for example, N and P. Fertilizers are also sometimes classified as inorganic (the topic of most of this article) versus organic.
-Inorganic fertilizers exclude carbon-containing materials except ureas.
-Organic fertilizers are usually (recycled) plant- or animal-derived matter.
+They are classified according to whether they provide a single nutrient (e.g., K, P, or N), in which case they are classified as straight fertilizers.
+Multinutrient fertilizers (or complex fertilizers) provide two or more nutrients, for example, N and P combined.
+Fertilizers are also sometimes classified as inorganic (the topic of most of this article) versus organic.
+Inorganic fertilizers exclude carbon-containing materials except urea.
+Organic fertilizers are usually (recycled) plant- or animal-derived matter (e.g. compost, manure, respectively).
 Inorganic are sometimes called synthetic fertilizers since various chemical treatments are required for their manufacture.

 Single nutrient ("straight") fertilizers

-The main nitrogen-based straight fertilizer is ammonia (NH_{3}) ammonium (NH_{4}^{+}) or its solutions, including:
+The main nitrogen-based straight fertilizer is ammonia (NH_{3}), ionized in solution as ammonium (NH_{4}^{+}), applied in the form of salts or derivatives, including: